amatsuda/active_decorator/README.md

 ## Supported ORMs ##

-ActiveRecord, ActiveRcsource, and any kind of ORMs that uses Ruby Objects as model objects
+ActiveRecord, ActiveResource, and any kind of ORMs that uses Ruby Objects as model objects

 ## Usage ##